Farhaan114/Student-Result-Management-System/README.md

 2. **Install dependencies**:
    - For backend:
      ```bash
-     cd backend
+     cd SERVER
      npm install
      ```
    - For frontend:
      ```bash
-     cd frontend
+     cd CLIENT
      npm install
      ```

 3. **Set up MySQL database**:
-   - Create a database and import the provided schema in the `/db/schema.sql` file.
+   - Create a database and import the provided schema in the `/SERVER/schema.sql` file.

 4. **Start the server**:
    ```bash